 Estimating cost effectiveness

 The adoption decision, defined as the strategy that is deemed most cost effective, is calculated from the mean values of the costs and the QALYs of each strategy.
 Scatterplots of estimates produced by the probabilistic sensitivity analysis (PSA) provide an indication of uncertainty surrounding the adoption decision.
 A point in the north-west quadrant indicates that the TTE Strategy is both more costly and less effective than the No TTE Strategy, and so ruled out by dominance.
-A point in the north-east quadrant indicates that the TTE Strategy is both more expensive and more clinically effective than the No TTE Strategy, and consideration is given to whether the ICER, the ratio of additional cost to additional benefit, is below a maximum acceptable incremental cost effectiveness ratio (MAICER).
+A point in the north-east quadrant indicates that the TTE Strategy is both more expensive and more clinically effective than the No TTE Strategy, and consideration is given to whether the ICER, the ratio of additional cost to additional benefit, is below a willingness-to-pay (WTP) threshold.
 Scatterplots where the scatter covers more than one quadrant indicate some level of decision uncertainty, as different quadrants suggest different decisions.
 [15]

 Deterministic sensitivity analyses

-Sensitivity analyses were also undertaken on the joint uncertainty in the sensitivity and specificity of TTE in detecting ABN.
-The results for the joint uncertainty for three scenarios are presented in the main article.
-The remainder of these analyses are presented in the online appendix.
+The cohoice of OAC represents one type of deterministic sensitivity analysis (DSA).
+Two additional types of DSA were also performed.
+Firstly, sensitivity analyses were undertaken on the joint uncertainty in the sensitivity and specificity of TTE in detecting ABN.
+Secondly, the effect of assuming different levels of TPHR was explored.
+The results for the joint uncertainty in sensitivity and specificity for three scenarios are presented in the main article, and the rest are exploredin appendix B..
+The sensitivity of the results to TPHR is shown in appendix H.

 Results